teson2000/RESTwell/README.md

 [Download spec as PDF](./RESTwell.pdf)

-Created by [Tjelvar Eriksson](https://your-website-or-github-here), RESTwell aims to refine REST API design with just enough structure to stay sane at scale, without getting in the way of developer productivity.
+RESTwell aims to refine REST API design with just enough structure to stay sane at scale, without getting in the way of developer productivity. © Tjelvar Eriksson, 2025 — Licensed under CC BY 4.0

 ---